ms0/docs/README.md

 # docs
 Documents, Slideshows, etc.
 Various formats: pdf, html, ...
+NOTE: Do not depend on github's pdf viewer, as it uses nonstandard fonts.
+Instead, download pdfs and use Adobe-compatible viewer.

 dft.html is an interactive animated demonstration of discrete Fourier transforms